 Red Deer is located in Central Alberta next to the Queen Elizabeth II Highway (also known as Highway 2), the busiest highway in Alberta, which runs north to south between Edmonton and Calgary.
 This highway provides easy access to the rest of the province and Canada.
 Red Deer has immediate access to over 81 per cent of Alberta's 4 million population in a two hour drive, making it's central location an ideal place for warehousing and transportation companies.

 Centrally located in Western Canada, just over 1,000 km east of Vancouver, 1,500 km from Prince Rupert, 150 km from the two largest cities in Alberta (Edmonton and Calgary), and 400 km north of the Carway border crossing to the United States, Red Deer benefits from being located along the most populated transportation corridor in Alberta and in one of the most prosperous regions in North America.
-In addition, Red Deer boasts an immediate trade area of 271,000 people and beyond that access to over 15 million people in Western Canada and U.S. Pacific Northwest markets.
+In addition, Red Deer boasts an immediate trade area of over 294,000 people and beyond that access to over 15 million people in Western Canada and U.S. Pacific Northwest markets.

 Queens Business Park